Tren Urbano: Rolling stock

-Power is provided by AC traction motors, which were chosen over DC by containing fewer moving parts and requiring less maintenance.
-The trains share many characteristics with the stock built by Siemens for Boston MBTA's Blue Line route (700 series).
+Power is provided by AC traction motors, which were chosen over DC since they contain fewer moving parts and require less maintenance.
+The trains share many characteristics with the stock built by Siemens for MBTA's Blue Line route (700 series).
 The system is electrified by third rail at 750 V DC.

 Air-conditioning systems have been specially designed to cope with the hot and muggy conditions that are commonly experienced in the metropolitan area.

 A yellow powered flat car is visible at the maintenance facility.
 Some metro cars have been used to transport material when they are not in service.

 Tren Urbano facilities

 Rolling stock for Tren Urbano metro cars are stored at the Hogar del Niño Operations and Maintenance Building, near the exit to PR-21 from PR-20 and a short distance from Martínez Nadal station.
 The metro cars are stored on outdoor tracks.
-Also, there is a large maintenance building for servicing the fleet.

-Both Bayamón and Sagrado Corazon terminal stations have dead-end tracks at the end of their respective station that can store two train sets.
+Both Bayamón and Sagrado Corazon stations have terminal tracks with capacity to store two train sets.

 Bus terminals

-The bus system in the San Juan metropolitan area has been designed around the Tren Urbano.
+The bus system in the San Juan metropolitan area has been reoriented around the Tren Urbano.
 Five train stations also serve as bus terminals: Sagrado Corazón, Piñero, Cupey, Martínez Nadal, and Bayamón.

 Expansion plans

-The infrastructure of the Tren Urbano, with stations built for six–car train sets and a minimum headway of 90 seconds, has a maximum capacity of 40,000 passengers per hour per direction, compared to 3,000 passengers per hour per direction for the current peak hour 8 minute headway and 4-car trains and to an actual daily ridership of roughly 40,000 commuters.
-The train system is thus working at 13.33% capacity, also well under the 110,000 rail passengers planned by 2010.
+The infrastructure of the Tren Urbano, with stations built for six–car train sets and a minimum headway of 90 seconds, has a maximum capacity of 40,000 passengers per hour per direction, compared to 3,000 passengers per hour per direction for the current peak hour 8 minute headway and 4-car trains and to an actual daily ridership of roughly 40,000.
+The system thus operates at 13% capacity, well under the 110,000 rail passengers planned by 2010.

-In addition, with a fleet of 74 rail vehicles in the local yard to cover at least double the 10.7 miles (17.2 km) system length and with all of the basic facilities and capital equipment needed for the functioning in place, it is indispensable for the train to be extended, as it was originally intended to include higher-density areas of the central district for it to be operationally successful and sustainable.
+With a fleet of 74 rail vehicles in the local yard to cover at least twice the 10.7-mile (17.2-km) system length, the basic facilities and capital equipment needed for expansion are in place.
+The system was originally intended to include higher-density areas of the central district, which would make operations more successful and sustainable.

-The Puerto Rico's Department of Transportation and Public Works (DTPW) plans include:
+The Puerto Rico's Department of Transportation and Public Works (DTPW) has identified the following future phases: